-NDRA Applauds FG over Launch of Garment, Shoe Factory
+NDRA applauds FG over launch of garment, shoe factory

 “We in the NDRA believe the best way to get even better results out of a performing Ministry or agency is by paying such a Ministry more attention.
 We therefore reiterate our earlier call that Dr Olubunmi Tunji-Ojo and his team be seriously encouraged to completely rebuild and transform our decayed custodial centres owing to several years of criminal neglect.

-“he NDRA, as an nitiative is a testament to the fact that Government and its agencies can actually serve as vehicles for transformation of lives of our citizens.
-This factory and the furniture factory at Borno State, will offer inmates top-tier vocational training, giving them valuable tools to earn a living both inside and outside the correctional facilities.
+“the NDRA, as an initiative is a testament to the fact that the Government and its agencies can actually serve as vehicles for transformation of the lives of our citizens.
+This factory and the furniture factory at Borno State will offer inmates top-tier vocational training, giving them valuable tools to earn a living both inside and outside the correctional facilities.

 Comments are closed.